Danish-H/whatsapp-gpt/README.md

 ### Triggers
 The existence of certain keywords can trigger events.
 For example, if the word 'fire' is present in any message, the bot can react to it with the fire emoji.

+### Chatting
+If enabled, the bot can directly communicate with users through gpt3 with a separate initial prompt.
+It can do this unprompted in private messages, or if called by a given name in a group.
+It can also retain a given number of messages in its memory along with their individual authors.

 ## Requirements
 - whatsapp-web.js@1.19.5
 - qrcode-terminal@0.12.0